microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE.md

 What version are you using?
 Ex: NuGet 1.0.2, or latest master, etc...

-# Issue or question
+# Issue

-Explain your issue or question here.
+Explain your issue.
+If you just have a question, please post [on StackOverflow instead](https://stackoverflow.com/questions/tagged/adaptive-cards).